 You can also make a report to a CONFIDENTIAL resource.
 These people are NOT required to share your report with anyone unless you ask them to do so.
 Please note that all other College reporting resources (shown on the previous slide) are obligated to share your report if the incident you report falls under our policy.

 Confidential resources are found on the next slide.

-Confidential Resources
+On-Campus Confidential Resources

-An employee seeking confidential emotional or medical care may contact:
+A student seeking confidential emotional or medical care may contact the following: